-Once a seller finds a product they would like to sell, they need to figure out if the product is one that should be sourced in the United States or if it can be sourced overseas.
+Once you find a product you would like to sell, you need to figure out if the product is one that should be sourced in the United States or if it can be sourced overseas.

-Matt and Jason explain that anything that goes inside your body, like: vitamins, supplements, or beauty products that go on your skin, will likely be sourced in the United States.
+Matt and Jason explain it this way: anything that goes inside your body, like vitamins, supplements, or beauty products that go on your skin, will likely be sourced in the United States.
 Other products will likely be sourced overseas.
-(There are some exceptions to this.)
+(There are some exceptions to this).

-If a seller’s product can be sourced in the United States, they should read the section below titled, “How to Find Domestic U.S. Private Label Product Suppliers.”
-If a seller’s product should be sourced overseas, they should follow the steps presented in the below section titled, “How to Buy from Alibaba and Sell on Amazon”
+If your product can be sourced in the United States, read the section below titled, “How to Find Domestic U.S. Private Label Product Suppliers.”
+If your product should be sourced overseas, follow the steps presented in the below section titled, “How to Buy from Alibaba and Sell on Amazon”

 What is Alibaba.com?
 Alibaba is a company based in China.
 Alibaba is an online site that connects suppliers around the world with sellers.
 The site makes it simple for sellers in the United States to connect with suppliers in places like China, without having to travel there.